Eschatologue/CM_wiki/docs/class/wizard/index.md

 ***Spellbook.*** Your wizardly apprenticeship culminated in the creation of a unique book: your spellbook.
 It is a Tiny object that weighs 3 pounds, contains 100 pages, and can be read only by you or someone casting Identify.
 You determine the book’s appearance and materials, such as a gilt-edged tome or a collection of vellum bound with twine.

 The book contains the level 1+ spells you know.
 It starts with six level 1 Wizard spells of your choice.
-Detect Magic, Feather Fall, Mage Armor, Magic Missile, Sleep, and Thunderwave are recommended.
+Detect Magic, Feather Fall, Mage Armour, Magic Missile, Sleep, and Thunderwave are recommended.

 Whenever you gain a Wizard level after 1, add two Wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown in the Wizard Features table.
 The spells are the culmination of arcane research you do regularly.